History of Architecture (3,000 BCE - present)

 Early architecture had two main functions: (1) to consolidate security and power; (2) to please the Gods.
 The richer the society, the more important these functions became.
 See also: History of Art: Timeline.

 The first great civilization to emerge around the Mediterranean basin was that of Egypt (c.3100-2040 BCE).
 In addition to its own written language, religion and dynastic ruling class, it developed a unique style of Egyptian architecture, largely consisting of massive burial chambers in the form of Pyramids (at Giza) and underground tombs (in the desolate Valley of the Kings, Luxor).
 Design was monumental but not architecturally complex and employed posts and lintels, rather than arches, although Egyptian expertise in stone had a strong influence on later Greek architecture.
-Famous examples of Egyptian pyramid architecture include: The Step Pyramid of Djoser (c.2630 BCE) designed by Imhotep - one of the greatest architects of the ancient world - and The Great Pyramid at Giza (c.2550 BCE), also called the Pyramid of Khufu or 'Pyramid of Cheops'.
+Famous examples of Egyptian pyramid architecture include: The Step Pyramid of Djoser (c.2630 BCE) designed by Imhotep - one of the greatest architects of the ancient world - and The Great Pyramid at Giza (c.2550 BCE), also called the Pyramid of Khufu or 'Pyramid of Cheops' - the oldest of the Seven Wonders of the World, as compiled by Antipater of Sidon (170-120 BCE).
 Later, during the Middle and Late Kingdoms (c.2040-300 CE), the Egyptians constructed a series of palaces at Karnak (eg. Temple of Amon, 1530 BCE onwards).
 These structures were adorned with a diverse range of artworks - few of which survive - including murals, panel paintings, sculptures, and metalwork, depicting various Gods, deities, rulers and symbolic animals in the unique Egyptian hieratic style of art, together with hieroglyphic inscriptions.
 For more specific details, see: Early Egyptian Architecture (3100-2181); Egyptian Middle Kingdom Architecture (2055-1650); Egyptian New Kingdom Architecture (1550-1069); Late Egyptian Architecture (1069 BCE - 200 CE).

 Meanwhile, in Mesopotamia and Persia (c.3200-323 BCE), the Sumerian civilization was developing its own unique building - a type of stepped pyramid called a ziggurat.
 But in contrast to the pyramids of the Egyptian Pharaohs, ziggurats were not built as tombs but as man-made mountains to bring the Sumerian rulers and people closer to their Gods who supposedly dwelt high up in mountains to the east.
 Ziggurats were constructed from clay-fired bricks, often finished with coloured glazes.
-See: Mesopotamian art (c.4500-539).
+For more details, see: Sumerian Art (c.4500-2270 BCE).
+For other cultures of ancient Iraq, see: Assyrian art (c.1500-612 BCE) and Hittite art (c.1600-1180 BCE).
+For an overall view, see: Mesopotamian art (c.4500-539).
 See also: Prehistoric Art Timeline.

 Towards the end of the Stone Age, ceremonial megaliths (structures built from large stones) like the Knowth megalithic tomb (c.3300 BCE) and Newgrange passage tomb, began to appear in Northern Europe (This form of Megalithic art is exemplified by the Stonehenge stone circle.)
 Either arranged upright in the open, or buried and roofed over to form a 'dolmen', these heavy stone structures are believed by most archeologists to have had a religious or ritualistic function, and in some cases the alignment of their stones reveals a sophisticated knowledge of astronomy.
 The complex engravings unearthed at Newgrange mark the beginning of visual arts in Ireland.
 For more about ancient and medieval buildings, please see Architectural Monuments of Ireland.
 For older types of historical site, see Archeological Monuments of Ireland.